-The perfect aircraft for me would be one that cruises fast and lands slow, burns less than 30 litres an hour (diesel or 98), and is cheap to maintain.
+The perfect aircraft for me would be one that cruises fast and lands slow, burns less than 30 liters an hour (diesel or 98), and is cheap to maintain.
 Being able to also land on short bush strips and take a family of 4 on adventures would be a definite plus.

 Unfortunately, you can’t always get what you want – there are always trade-offs – usually, planes that fly fast need to land fast and hence, more runway to slow down.
 Low wings provide you with a better sun tan but are more likely to strike ground objects off-field.
 Taildraggers take more abuse on bush strips but have poor forward visibility and can behave badly in inexperienced hands.

-Below are my favourite aircraft in the 4 seater category.
+Below are my favorite aircraft in the 4 seater category.
 Some are certified and others experimental, but they all excel in one way or another.
 All said and done, I probably like bush planes the most but still see the value in trainers and fast cruisers.

 Certified vs. Experimental

 In this article, we will look at some planes that come close to fitting the bill in one way or another.
 We will look at both Certified and Experimental Aircraft.
 Both of these types of aircraft are classified as Single Engine Piston (SEP)